jreijn/jreijn.github.com/content/post/2025-12-20-a-first-look-at-amazon-ecs-express-from-an-iac-perspectice/index.md

 ## Closing Thoughts

-I like what the ECS team has created for ECS Express Mode.
-You get a lot of value for a little bit of configuration.
-For getting things up and running fast, I'm  definitely going to use it.
+I like what the ECS team has created with ECS Express Mode.
 It's really great to go from a container image to a production like environment in a matter of minutes.
-If you're already a heavy CDK user, you might have created something similar in the past based on L2 or L3 constructs.
+This is going to work great for demo's and quick PoCs.
+Looking at this from an infrastructure as code perspective it feels a bit unnatural though as the ExpressGatewayService hides a lot of other AWS resources.
+If you're already a heavy CDK user, you might feel you have too little control over your resources.
+You can get a similar experience with creating your own L3 construct or using an existing one like the **ApplicationLoadBalancedFargateService.**
-There are still quite some cases I want to explore further to see how ECS express mode compares to a set of L2/L3 constructs.
-The service is quite new therefor I hope the service gets some nice updates in the near future, like more deployment strategy, and perhaps custom domain support.
+There are still some cases I want to explore further to see how ECS express mode compares to a set of L2/L3 constructs and how to handle changes to the individual components created by the express gateway service.
+The service is quite new, therefor I hope it will get some nice updates in the near future, like more deployment strategies, and perhaps custom domain support.
+If you've not looked at ECS Express Mode before I think it's definitely worth to take a look and see if it works for your specific use case.

 ## Further resources

 - [Build production-ready applications with Amazon ECS Express Mode](https://www.youtube.com/watch?v=z9JUEQjpGgY) (Containers from the Couch)
 - [Build production-ready applications without infrastructure complexity using Amazon ECS Express Mode](https://aws.amazon.com/blogs/aws/build-production-ready-applications-without-infrastructure-complexity-using-amazon-ecs-express-mode/) (AWS Blog)
 - [From image to HTTPS endpoint in one step with ECS Express Mode](https://dev.to/aws-builders/from-image-to-https-endpoint-in-one-step-with-ecs-express-mode-1oi2)
-- GitHub repository containing an ECS Express Mode sample CDK application with code mentioned in this blogpost.
+- [GitHub repository](https://github.com/jreijn/demos-aws-cdk/tree/develop/aws-cdk-ecs-express) containing an ECS Express Mode sample CDK application with code mentioned in this blogpost.

 > Photo by <a href="https://unsplash.com/@timelabpro?utm_source=sveltia-cms&amp;utm_medium=referral">Timelab</a> on <a href="https://unsplash.com/?utm_source=sveltia-cms&amp;utm_medium=referral">Unsplash</a>